 European States have thus increasingly taken a transboundary approach to cope with more and more interwoven security realities, abandoning the internal–external distinction when designing and implementing security policies.
 This transboundary approach is often based on the (mostly) informal merger of capacities at the European level.
 As a matter of fact, we have in recent years witnessed an upsurge in delegation of formerly nationally managed security functions—e.g. border control, law enforcement data management, cyber defence—to joint European structures.

-These novel governance trends regarding European security policies, however, challenge traditional categories of ‘borders’.
-Many of the recent security policy measures sit uneasy between the well-established and distinct categories of prevention and repression, and can moreover not easily be assigned to law enforcement or external security action.
+These novel governance trends regarding European security policies challenge, however, traditional categories of ‘borders’.
+Many of the recent security policy measures sit indeed uneasy between the well-established and distinct categories of prevention and repression, and can moreover not easily be assigned to law enforcement or external security action.
 There is thus operational convergence going hand in hand with a conceptual amalgamation, perfectly illustrated by the coordination and cooperation of Frontex, the EU border management agency, and the EU naval operation Sophia in the Mediterranean Sea.
-In addition, the territorial scope of security policies has become blurry as their spatial projection has increased: The Sahel region has, for instance, become a major zone of European activities regarding migration management, border control and terrorism prevention.
-But what does this spatial reach imply for international (human rights) obligations?
-Many plaintiffs at home and abroad will be left without redress options given the informal nature of measures or decisions taken against them.
-Indeed, while the predominantly informal merger of capacities at the European level offers large efficiency gains to States, it risks eroding governance and rule of law standards.
-The new European security policy landscape hence thus poses a range of legal and institutional challenges.
+In addition, the territorial scope of security policies has become blurry as their spatial projection has increased: The Sahel region has, for instance, become a major zone of European security and defence activities concerned with migration management, border control and terrorism prevention.
+What is more, the recent conclusion of agreements between Frontex and third states, in particular in the Western Balkans, henceforth allow police officers from EU member states to perform their duties on the territory of a third state.

-The objective of borderlines is to unravel the novel governance trends common across different EU security-related policies and instruments.
+The objective of borderlines is to unravel the novel governance trends which are common across different EU security-related policies and instruments.
 The project will address several key aspects regarding the formulation and implementation of European security policies.
 A particular analytical focus of Borderlines will be on the scrutiny of conceptual, operational, spatial and institutional changes made in response to the internal–external security nexus.

-To achieve this objectives, the borderlines project employs an interdisciplinary approach: next to an in-depth study of legal sources, the analysis draws on empirical data (in particular interviews).
+To achieve this objectives, the borderlines project employs an interdisciplinary approach: next to an in-depth study of legal sources, the analysis will draw on empirical data (in particular interviews).
 It thus breaks new ground by combining tools of legal scholarship with insights from political science research—both in analytical and conceptual terms.